Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 ### Tonya Harding in "I, Tonya"

 Robbie's depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya” provides another illuminating instance of her Enneagram Type 8 alignment.
-Harding's real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8's comfortable confrontation with anger.
+Harding's real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8's comfortable confrontation with rage.
 The storyline's journey through adversity and struggle for control and respect mirror the common life challenges of Type 8 individuals.
 Robbie's fearless performance here further illustrates her understanding and embodiment of her inner Type 8.

 ### Harley Quinn in "Suicide Squad" and "Birds of Prey"